becky-wingyan-yuen/SURV675-S2024-Assignment1/README.md

 The trends in different countries are consistent with the overall trend.

 ![Alt text](./figures/fig3.jpeg)
-That being said, the change in incident rates are differ among different countries.
+That being said, the change in incident rates differs among different countries.

 ### Demo